**Below are some helpful tips, terms, and information that can help to better the life of you rabbit!**

 ~ Litter Training Your Rabbit ~

 First you need to get a good litter box.
 The best litter boxes to get are the high corner boxes with a wire top.
 The wire top is so that the rabbit cannot dig in the litter box and spread the litter around the cage.
-A small size liter box is a good size for Holland Lops.
+A jumbo size litter box is a good size for Holland Lops.
 Be sure to get one that has a grate!
-Otherwise, your rabbit might be prone to dig out the litter and get it stuck on their paws.
+Otherwise, your rabbit might be prone to dig out the litter and get it stuck on their paws and bottom

 Click Here for a Litter box that we recommend.